rubak714/Flask_App_CICD/README.md

 http://localhost:8080
 ```

-And the Flask app (if you run its container) will be at:
+And the Flask app (if user runs its container) will be at:

 ```
 http://localhost:5000